Updated April 24, 2019

 Cloud Storage Coldline

 Cloud Storage Coldline is priced by amount of data stored per month and by network egress.
 If you delete or modify your data before the minimum storage period, you will be charged for the remainder of the period.
 For example, if you delete an object 5 days after storing the object, you will be charged for the remaining 85 days of storage for that object.
-Cloud Storage Coldline also charges for common API requests.
+Cloud Storage Coldline also charges for common API requests and data retrieval.

 For more information about Cloud Storage Coldline pricing, see Cloud Storage Pricing.